ranfysvalle02/blog-drafts/llm-agg.md

 {agg_data}

 *note*
-The data represents the average price of each stock symbol for each transaction type (buy/sell), and the total amount of transactions for each type.
-This would give us insight into the average costs and proceeds from each stock, as well as the volume of transactions for each stock.
+The data represents the net gain or loss of each stock symbol for each transaction type (buy/sell).
+Net gain or loss is a crucial metric used to gauge the profitability or efficiency of an investment.
+It's computed by subtracting the total buy value from the total sell value for each stock.
 [END VERIFIED DATA]

 [TASK]
-- Provide a financial summary of the VERIFIED DATA
+- Generate a detailed financial report of the VERIFIED DATA.
-- Research current events and trends, and provide actionable insights and recommendations
+- Research current events and trends, and provide actionable insights and recommendations.

+[report criteria]
+  - Use all available information to prepare this final financial report
+  - Include a TLDR summary
+  - Include 'Actionable Insights'
+  - Include 'Strategic Recommendations'
+  - Include a 'Other Observations' section
+  - Include a 'Conclusion' section
+  - IMPORTANT!
+You are a friendly and helpful financial expert.
+Always provide the best possible answer using the available information.
+[end report criteria]
   """,
   agent=researcher,
-  expected_output='concise markdown financial summary and list of actionable insights and recommendations', tools=[search_tool],
+  expected_output='concise markdown financial summary of the verified data and list of key points and insights from researching current events', tools=[search_tool],
 )
 # Crew Creation
 tech_crew = Crew(
   agents=[researcher],
-  tasks=[analysis_task],
+  tasks=[task1],
   process=Process.sequential
 )